John Sengstacke

 Sengstacke was a civil rights activist and worked for a solid black press.
 He founded the National Newspaper Publishers Association in 1940 to unify and strengthen black-owned papers.
 Sengstacke served seven terms as president of the association, which by the early 21st century had 200 members.
 Sengstacke also published the Michigan Courier in Detroit, the Tri-City Defender in Memphis, Tennessee, and acquired the Pittsburgh Courier in 1966, reopening it the next year as the New Pittsburgh Courier.

-Sengstacke worked with President Franklin D. Roosevelt to admit Black reporters to presidential press conferences.
-He pressed for opportunities in the United States Postal Service for African Americans.
+Sengstacke worked with President Franklin D. Roosevelt to admit Black reporters to presidential press conferences and pressed for opportunities for African Americans in the United States Postal Service.
 One of Sengstacke's major political goals was to desegregate the armed forces.
 President Harry Truman supported this goal, naming Sengstacke to the commission he formed in 1948 to integrate Black women into the military.
 John Sengstacke died on May 28, 1997.

-His chain of newspapers was run under a family trust until 2003.
-It was sold to Real Times, whose investors included people with family and business ties to him.
-In 2000, John Sengstacke was posthumously presented with the Presidential Citizens Medal by US President Bill Clinton.
+His chain of newspapers was run under a family trust until 2003 when it was sold to Real Times, whose investors included people with family and business ties to him.
+In 2000, US President Bill Clinton posthumously presented John Sengstacke with the Presidential Citizens Medal.